VirtualDAW/VirtualDAW.github.io/README.md

-VirtualDAW will be a completely virtual digital audio workstation.
+VirtualDAW will be a completely virtual digital audio workstation. :computer:
 It'll be made for anyone, who wants to produce modern music styles like EDM, Techno, Dance, Trance, Hardcore, HardTechno, HardStyle, HipHop and more.
-It will only process virtual (digital) input sources such as soft synths and audio/media files.
+It will only process virtual (digital) input sources such as soft synths :musical_keyboard: and audio/media files :dvd:.
 The initial version will be for Windows10 64bit using VST3-Plugins only.
 More to come later.

-The future has just begun.
+:headphones: The future has just begun. :headphones:
 ----------

 BETA-Test: TBD